Better-Boy/PaperSense/test/benchmark_test_report_20250630_082030.md

 ## Testing Process and Methodology

 This test adheres to a standardized methodology to ensure consistent and reproducible results.

+Difference between benchmarking and stress testing is just that benchmarking is testing under normal conditions like upto 10 users and stress testing is testing concurrent 100 users.
+Hence, this test script is configurable enough to do both benchmarking and stress testing.

 ### Executing the Test Script: A How-To